BouyguesTelecom/a7/README.md

          - `@<package-scope>/<package-name>@<package-version>`; or
          - `<package-namespace>/<package-name>@<package-version>`.

-       When in the case of a scoped or namespaced package, the package directory is composed of two folders.
+       In the case of a scoped or namespaced package, the package directory is composed of two folders.

-    4. The organization of assets within the package directory is free; there can be subfolders up to the asset files;
+    4. The organization of assets within the package directory is free; there can be subfolders containing the asset files;

-    5. There can be a **default path** that refers to one asset as the resource fallback, for when a request does not specify it;
+    5. There can be a **default path** that refers to one asset as the resource fallback, for when a request does not specify one;

     **Directory structure example:**

-    The assets directory must be structured in such a manner:
+    The assets directory must be structured as follows:

     ```r
     <my-assets-dir>/